Drift Fishing For Salmon: Everything You Need To Know

 Baitcasting reels are commonly used for salmon drift fishing on the larger rivers and on the west coast rivers.

-Spinning reels are also used for drift fishing and are likely the most popular reels for drift fishing for salmon on smaller to mid-sized rivers.
+Spinning reels are also used for drift fishing and are likely the most popular reels on smaller to mid-sized rivers.

 Bait Casting Reels For Drift Fishing

-Drift fishing for salmon, which includes tossing a bait upstream and letting it drift downstream naturally is often best done with bait casting reels because they improve casting accuracy and line control.
+Drift fishing is often done with bait casting reels because they improve casting accuracy and line control.

 The open spool on the baitcasting reel makes it easy to manage the quantity of line released from the reel and the speed at which the line comes out after throwing the bait out.